 Including fewer parking spaces in a project can be one of the most potent means of reducing VMT.
-Donald Shoup's The High Cost of Free Parking demonstrates the various positive effects on vehicle travel of rationalizing parking supply.61 A New York City study found that residents with reserved spaces commuted by automobile more than those without.
-Residents of an outer-borough neighborhood with more reserved parking were 45% more likely to drive to work in downtown Manhattan and 28% more likely to drive in general than a comparable outer-borough neighborhood with less parking.62 In another study, even in transit-oriented developments, parking availability http://www.latimes.com/opinion/livable-city/la-ol-shoup-dtla-parking-cash-out-20170328-story.html.
+Donald Shoup's The High Cost of Free Parking demonstrates the various positive effects on vehicle travel of rationalizing parking supply.101 A New York City study found that residents with reserved spaces commuted by automobile more than those without.
+Residents of an outer-borough neighborhood with more reserved parking were 45% more likely to drive to work in downtown Manhattan and 28% more likely to drive in general than a comparable outer-borough neighborhood with less parking.102 In another study, even in transit-oriented developments, parking availability affected driving patterns more than access to transit.103 One paper looked at nine major cities over 50 years, observing that gradual parking supply increases led to large raises in the share of driving, especially for short, local trips.104